weecology/forecasting-dynamics-course/syllabus.md

 typically concept discussion days.
 Thursdays will be a mix of tools or concept discussion.
 You are expected to come prepared to discuss the assigned papers.

+#### **Paper Discussion Participation**

+There are two general approaches to participating in paper discussion.

+The first is to attend class and partipate in the group discussion about the paper.
+This discussion is generally centered around the discussion questions that are provided in advance but may also expand beyond them.
+Our goal is to produce a classroom environment where everyone is comfortable participating in class discussions.
+We will try to manage discussions so that everyone has a chance to contribute and make sure that folks who are less comfortable interjecting get a chance to participate.
+We welcome your help in making sure that everyone in the class gets a chance to contribute.

+If you can't or don't want to participate in conversations about papers in class you can write up short answers to the provided discussion questions and send them to us each week.
+You can choose to either have use read them ourselves and count them as participation or let us know that you would like us to share those ideas for you by reading some of them in class as we talk about relevant material.

 #### **Course Grading**

-* 50% of grade will be based on class participation including discussing papers and participating in in-class tutorials
+* 50% of grade will be based on participation including discussing papers and participating in in-class tutorials
 * 50% will be based on completion of assignments

 #### **Attendance Policy**